Kalvar/ios-KRBle/README.md

 MIT.

-## Important
+## Remarks

-Make it sharing and testing for helping the world to be wonderful.
+Sharing is the best importance in the whole world.